multani/nomad-pipeline/README.md

   ```

 * `auth`: Provide [authentication](https://www.nomadproject.io/docs/drivers/docker/#auth)
-for a private docker repository.
+  for a private Docker repository.

-  auth undergoes the same variable names expansion as in the
+  `auth` undergoes the same variable names expansion as in the case of the
-  case of the `image` setting.
+  `image` setting.

 ## Migrating from [Nomad Plugin](https://wiki.jenkins.io/display/JENKINS/Nomad+Plugin)